Lufthansa warns EU scheme to raise fares

 Lufthansa said it would need to buy 35 percent of the permits it needs for 2012 on the open carbon market.

-Permits have roughly halved in value in the past year to 7.9 euros per tonne of carbon amid fears of recession.
+Permits have roughly halved in value in the past year to 7.9 euros per ton of carbon amid fears of recession.

 The scheme went ahead after Europe's highest court threw out a challenge last month.
 But the U.S. Congress is considering measures that would forbid U.S. carriers from taking part.